ThatRozebudDude/FPS-Plus-Public/README.md

 * After installing all libraries, run `haxelib run lime setup` to set up `lime`.

+* You may also need to run `lime rebuild PLATFORM` since the version of Lime from the Funkin' Crew tends to not have an up-to-date precompiled `lime.ndll` file.

+	* You should also make sure you have an up-to-date version of the MSVC compiler installed since Lime might not build if your compiler version is too old.

 To set up build tools, refer to part 8 of [this document](https://github.com/FunkinCrew/Funkin/blob/main/docs/COMPILING.md).

 Run `lime test PLATFORM` or `lime build PLATFORM` to compile the game.